 I am a Joint Ph.D. candidate in the Department of Political Science and Annenberg School for Communication at the University of Pennsylvania.
-I specialize in American politics, with a focus on political communication, public opinion, and causal inference.
-My dissertation project examines how mass media shape collective perceptions of upward economic mobility and redistributive policy preferences.
+I study American public opinion, political communication and political psychology, with a focus on economic mobility and income inequality.
+My dissertation explains why many Americans believe in the prospect of upward economic mobility despite growing wealth disparities.
 My work has been published or conditionally accepted in the International Organization, Research & Politics, and Quarterly Journal of Political Science.
 I received my M.A. in Statistics from the Wharton School, and a B.A. in Government from Harvard University.

 And...
 I am a truck driver (!).
 I have been driving a truck equipped with a media lab to rural Pennsylvania counties for my experimental data collection.